-Publications: wrote much, also under noms-de-plume Mac Oisín and Jayaram.
+Publications: Wrote much, also under noms-de-plume Mac Oisín and Jayaram.

-– with S. Kramrisch & R. V. Poduval: Arts and Crafts of Travancore.
+– With S. Kramrisch & R. V. Poduval: Arts and Crafts of Travancore.
 1948, rev. & enl. ed.
 The Arts and Crafts of Kerala.
 227 p.
 116 pl.
 Cochin 1970.

 Sources: Boylan, A Dictionary of Irish Biography.
-Dublin 1978; short note in IAC 19, 1956; *The Indian Year Book and Who’s Who 1941-42; Wikipedia (also his wife, with further references).
+Dublin 1978; Lennon 2008, 324-370; short note in IAC 19, 1956; *The Indian Year Book and Who’s Who 1941-42; Wikipedia (also his wife, with further references).